sb255/Strings/Readme.md

-#### `StringBuilder is a class in Java, it creates mutable sequence of characters or a mutable String.
+#### `StringBuilder is a class in Java, it creates sequence of characters that are mutable.
 It has following methods:`

 | SN | StringBuilder Methods | Method Description | Return Type
 | :----: | :---: | :---: | :---: |